How to File a Workers’ Compensation Claim in Arkansas

 You will need to file a formal claim if you can’t get your claim approved.
 Talk to an experienced attorney to begin the process.
 Your attorney will be able to build your case and fill out the necessary forms to have your workers’ compensation claim approved and settled.

-With four offices in Arkansas—Little Rock, Fayetteville, Conway, and Hot Springs—our Arkansas workers’ compensation lawyers are right where you need us from the moment you are injured.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our Arkansas and Tennessee workers’ compensation lawyers are right where you need us from the moment you are injured.
 Contact Rainwater, Holt & Sexton Workers’ Compensation Lawyers today.
-Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and we can get to work for you.
+Fill out a free contact request form, which only takes a minute, or simply dial (800) 434-4800 and we can get to work for you.